prashant022/IRS-PM-2022-01-29-ISO4PT-GRP2-Aviation-Prediction/README.md

 ## SECTION 4 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO

-`Refer to  <Installation & User Guide> in videos at Github Folder: Videos`
+`Refer to Technical journey and Promo videos at Github Folder: Videos`

 ---